williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 28 January 2025
 * “*Before you can inspire with emotion, you must be swamped with it yourself.
 Before you can move their tears, your own must flow.
-To convince them, you must yourself believe.*” - Winston Churchill on leadership
+To convince them, you must yourself believe.*” - Winston Churchill on leadership <br/><br/>
+* "Respice post te!
+Hominem te memento!" - "*Look behind you.
+Remember you are a man.*" - Tertullian, Apologeticus 33
 ## 27 January 2025
 * Examples of [state censorship](https://www.linkedin.com/posts/williammilisic_ai-llm-gpts-activity-7289729069947015168-DDdh) in DeepSeek's R1 LLM.